bsisa/hbUi.geo/README.md

 ##### Usage #####

-Go to /hb-ui/main/ directory where bower.json file is located and type:
+Go to /hbUi.geo project directory where bower.json file is located and type:

     bower install